 Nothing if your business is being a clown; but everything if you purport to be the leading nation and role model for the Free World while wielding the most fearsome war machine that history has ever experienced.

-In fact, it has everything to do with role models.
-The official role model for women and girls in the USA today is Melania Trump (see www.francescorizzuto.com/post/first-lady-of-porn).
-The role model for young men is Donald ‘Grab-em-by-the-pussy’ Trump.
-I won’t go into the whys and wherefores of this deplorable situation, but it’s pretty clear that the country has finally gotten the government it deserves.
+It's all about role models.
+47% of American women voted Donald 'Grab-em-by-the-pussy' Trump, a professed racist and sexual predator, in 2016 and will likely do so again in 2020.
+Apparently, they believe he makes a great role model for their sons, while the role model for women and girls in the USA is Melania Trump (see www.francescorizzuto.com/post/first-lady-of-porn).
+I won’t delve into the whys and wherefores of this deplorable situation, but it’s pretty clear that the country has finally gotten the government it deserves.
 After all, America is a democracy.
 A significant percentage of its voters, as well as the venerable old Electoral College, has selected these two individuals – let’s call them Individual 1 and Individual 1.1 – as their best and brightest.